 In order to elucidate the thermal transport at supported CNT junctions, we present the thermal analysis using two methods.
-The first one is the direct method of classical MD simulations where we examine the temperature distribution in CNT junctions and substrate by heating the top CNT (Section 3.1).
-In the second method, we study the transient energy relaxation in system (Section 3.2) by MD simulations and investigate the spectral energy decay using the spectral energy density (SED) approach.
-[14, 32]
+The first one is the direct method of classical MD simulations where we examine the temperature distribution in CNT junctions and substrate by heating the top CNT (Sec.
+3.1).
+In the second method, we study the transient energy relaxation in system (Sec.
+3.2) by MD simulations and investigate the spectral energy decay using the spectral energy density (SED) approach [14,32].

-3.1 Thermal Transport at CNT junction under High Power Density

-In the direct MD method, we apply heating power in the range of 5 nW to 26.5 nW on the top CNT by rescaling the velocities of atoms.
+3.1 Thermal Transport at CNT Junction Under High Power Density.
+In the direct MD method, we apply heating power in the range of 5-26.5 nW on the top CNT by rescaling the velocities of atoms.
 The maximum value 26.5 nW is selected following the experimental results [25] of the breakdown power of CNTs at high temperatures.
-A thermostat is applied to a 5Å thick region above the fixed layer of SiO2 substrate to control its temperature at 375 K. The simulations are performed on the three configurations prepared by the equilibration (Fig. 1).
-Each case is simulated for 15 ns (25 ns for system III) to obtain a steady state, and then the data are sampled for 5 ns where n is the number of atoms per slabs, and $m_i$ and $v_i$ are the mass and velocity of each atom. $k_B$ is the Boltzmann's constant.
+A thermostat is applied to a 5 Å thick region above the fixed layer of SiO2 substrate to control its temperature at 375 K. The simulations are performed on the three configurations prepared by the equilibration (Fig. 1).
+Each case is simulated for 15 ns (25 ns for system III) to obtain a steady state, and then the data are sampled for 5 ns.

+Fig. 3 Temperature distribution along the top CNT in system III at heating power of 26.5 nW where n is the number of atoms per slabs, and m_i and v_i are the mass and velocity of each atom, respectively, and $k{\rm B}$ is the Boltzmann's constant.
 Since the CNTs in the present simulations are relatively short and have very large thermal conductivity in the length direction, the temperature variations along the top CNTs are very small.
-The top CNT in System I is in complete contact with the substrate and in system II is also primarily supported by the substrate; consequently small temperature variations (< 3K) has been observed.
-The top CNT in System III is supported by two bottom CNTs with a small contact.
+The top CNT in system I is in complete contact with the substrate and in system II is also primarily supported by the substrate; consequently, small temperature variations (< 3 K)have been observed.
+The top CNT in system III is supported by two bottom CNTs with a small contact.
 The section of top CNT between the supports can be treated as suspended CNT, and the contact with the bottom CNTs acts as heat sinks.
-The temperature distribution along the top CNT in System III at heating power of 26.5 nW is shown in Fig. 3; the variations are within 10 K, but larger than that in the other two Systems.
+The temperature distribution along the top CNT in system III at heating power of 26.5 nW is shown in Fig. 3; the variations are within 10K, but larger than that in the other two systems.
 The two minima in temperature are at coordinates of around -75 Å and 75 Å (Fig. 3), where the bottom CNTs are located.
 So the input power to top CNT is first transferred to two bottom CNTs through the small contact area at CNT junctions, and then conducted to the substrate through the bottom CNTs.